Viana, Luanda

 Viana is a city and one of the nine municipalities that make up the province of Luanda in Angola.
-Viana lies 15 to 30 kilometers east as a suburb of the capital Luanda and has a population of 2,092,439 (2022), including about 6,000 long-term refugees primarily from Katanga Province in the Democratic Republic of the Congo.
+Viana lies 15 to 30 kilometers east as a suburb of the capital Luanda and had a population of 865,863 at the 2024 census, including about 6,000 long-term refugees primarily from Katanga Province in the Democratic Republic of the Congo.

 The city was founded on 13 December 1963.

 Administrative divisions

 The municipality of Viana is made up of three communes: